 - RH level around 50 to 60%

 Chop the cannabis down.
 Now everything is ready, it’s time to cut down the plants.
 It is best to cut down and dry the whole plant.
 Cutting them into smaller pieces makes everything dry too rapidly to deliver the best smoke.
-The plants can lightly touch each other when you hang them as they’ll soon shrink.
-You wanna hang them for 7 to 10 days, two weeks at the most.
+The plants can lightly touch each other when you hang them, as they’ll soon shrink.
+You want to hang them for 7 to 10 days, two weeks at the most.
 This will provide optimal smokability.

 And there you have it — harvesting 101.

 In Episode 14, We’ll show you how to cure your weed, making it deliciously smokable.